ovh/docs/pages/platform/public-cloud/faq_pci/guide.en-gb.md

 For more information, please refer to this guide: [Buying an Additional IP](/pages/platform/network-services/additional-ip-buy).

-### How many additional IPs can I attach to each instance?
+### How many Additional IPs can I attach to each instance?

-You can attach up to 256 additional IPs per instance.
+You can attach up to 256 Additional IPs per instance.

 ### How many IPv6 addresses come with my instance?